11 Best Places You Can Change Your Coins for Cash For Free

 Bank Of America

-Bank of America does not charge customers when they cash in their coins; customers must still present their coins to the bank in coin rolls to cash them in.
+Bank of America does not charge customers when they cash in their coins; customers must still present their currencies to the bank in coin rolls to cash them in.

 Or, to put it another way, you can’t just throw a bunch of coins on the desk and wait for the teller to sort them manually.